molinfo-vienna/CDPKit/Doc/Sphinx/Source/introduction.rst

 The CDPKit source code is released under the terms of the `GNU Lesser General Public License (LGPL) V2.1-or-later <https://www.gnu.org/licenses/old-licenses/lgpl-2.1.en.html>`_.
 CDPKit documentation is licensed under the terms of the `GNU Free Documentation License (GFDL) V1.2-or-later <https://www.gnu.org/licenses/old-licenses/fdl-1.2.en.html>`_.
+Code snippets in tutorials and the source code of CDPL programming examples are distributed under the terms of the `Zero-Clause BSD License (0BSD) <https://opensource.org/license/0bsd>`_.

 .. index:: Related Software